Greece in advanced talks with China's Cosco on Piraeus port

-ATHENS May 15 Greece is in advanced discussions with China's Cosco to boost their cooperation in the country's biggest port Piraeus , the Greek defence minister said on Friday.
+ATHENS Greece is in advanced discussions with China's Cosco (1199.HK) to boost their cooperation in the country's biggest port Piraeus (OLPr.AT), the Greek defence minister said on Friday.

 Cosco, which currently manages two container piers at Piraeus Port, is also interested in acquiring a majority stake.
 Athens has put the port up for sale.